Quick Answer:

 Common high-protein meal prep foods include:

 The goal is not to make every meal perfect.
-The goal is to make eating enough protein easier when life gets busy.
+The goal is to hit 150 grams of protein per day without having to cook from scratch every time.

 Why High-Protein Meal Prep Works for Busy Beginners

-When you have a few meals ready in the fridge, you are less likely to grab fast food, skip meals, or snack your way through the day.
+When you have 5 meals ready in the fridge, you are less likely to grab fast food, skip meals, or snack your way through the day.

 For beginners, the biggest benefits are: